Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Introduction

-High-resolution cosmological simulations provide very important clues to understand the formation and evolution of subhalos, but are limited by two aspects: (i) finite spatial or mass resolution, and (ii) the fact they can hardly be matched to specific real galaxies with constrained kinematic properties and specific histories.
-The former aspect may have strong impact on the way subhalo properties are inferred from simulations (see \eg~Refs.~\cite{vandenBosch2017,vandenBoschEtAl2018,vandenBoschEtAl2018a}), while the latter makes it potentially dangerous to blindly extrapolate simulations' results (for instance subhalo spatial distributions, mass functions, etc.) to specific objects like the MW \cite{StrefEtAl2017}.
-Even with improved resolution and empirical implementation of baryonic physics, cosmological simulations will hardly be able to probe most of the substructure mass, which could theoretically reside in subhalos with virial masses as light as $\sim 10^{-12}$ M$_\odot$ \cite{HofmannEtAl2001,GreenEtAl2005,BringmannEtAl2007a,Bringmann2009}.
+High-resolution cosmological simulations provide very important clues to understand the formation and evolution of subhalos, but are limited by three aspects: (i) finite spatial or mass resolution; (ii) the fact they can hardly be matched to specific real galaxies with strongly constrained kinematic properties and specific histories; (iii) changing the input cosmological parameters or the properties of the primordial power spectrum of density fluctuations is very expensive numerically (see e.g. \citeref{VogelsbergerEtAl2016} for alternatives).
+The former aspect may have significant impact on the way subhalo properties are inferred from simulations (see \eg~Refs.~\cite{vandenBosch2017,vandenBoschEtAl2018,vandenBoschEtAl2018a}), while the second makes it potentially dangerous to blindly extrapolate simulations' results (for instance subhalo spatial distributions, mass functions, etc.) to specific and constrained objects like the MW \cite{StrefEtAl2017}.
+Even with improved resolution and advanced empirical implementation of baryonic physics, cosmological simulations will hardly be able to probe most of the substructure mass, which could theoretically reside in subhalos with virial masses as light as $\sim 10^{-12}$ M$_\odot$ \cite{HofmannEtAl2001,GreenEtAl2005,BringmannEtAl2007a,Bringmann2009}.

 Deepening our physical understanding of the outcomes of simulations is therefore desirable to consistently interpolate their properties down to smaller scales or onto real objects.
 In the meantime, it is important to develop alternative though complementary analytical or semi-analytical approaches, since these can deal with scales unresolved by simulations, and are also well suited to study other effects like changes in cosmological parameters, in the primordial power spectrum, etc. These alternative approaches are particularly interesting to investigate the effects of subhalos in DM searches and to conceive related tests of the CDM scenario itself \cite{BerezinskyEtAl2003,vandenBoschEtAl2005a,PenarrubiaEtAl2005,ZentnerEtAl2005,Benson2012,ZavalaEtAl2014,BerezinskyEtAl2014,BartelsEtAl2015,StrefEtAl2017,HiroshimaEtAl2018,VanTilburgEtAl2018,DrorEtAl2019}.